14Rahul/EKS-Deployment/EKS-Deployment-Steps/README.md

 - aws configure

 To Create EKS using eksctl use below command
-- eksctl create cluster -f helloworldclustercreate.yml
+- eksctl create cluster -f helloworldclustercreate.yml # if nodes not getting registered then check auto assign public IP setting of subnets

 To Upgrade EKS using eksctl use below command
 - eksctl upgrade cluster -f helloworldclustercreate.yml --approve